indigo-astronomy/indigo/indigo_docs/CLIENT_DEVELOPMENT_BASICS.md

 - **send message** - called when the device broadcasts a human readable text message
 - **detach** - called when client is detached from the **bus**

-Here is an example of callbacks that we will use in this example:
+Every **define property**, **delete property** and **update property** have an optional human readable message associated with them.
+In case of an error this message may contain the reason of the failure.
+If there is no message associated with the event it will be set to *NULL*.
+Here are some templates of the callbacks that we will use in the client example:

 ```C
 static indigo_result my_attach(indigo_client *client) {